erlang/otp/CONTRIBUTING.md

 * It is recommended to discuss new features on
-[the erlang-questions mailing list](http://erlang.org/mailman/listinfo/erlang-questions), especially for major new features or any new features in Kernel or STDLIB.
+[the erlang-questions mailing list](http://erlang.org/mailman/listinfo/erlang-questions), especially for major new features or any new features in ERTS, Kernel, or STDLIB.

 * It is important to write a good commit message explaining **why** the feature is needed.
 We prefer that the information is in the commit message, so that anyone that want to know